Pennsylvania: Primary and secondary education

-Under state law, school attendance in Pennsylvania is mandatory for a child from the age of 8until the age of 17, or until graduation from an accredited high school (whichever is earlier) unless students are homeschooled.
-As of 2005, 83.8% of Pennsylvania residents age 18 to 24 are high school graduates; Among residents age 25 and over, 86.7% have graduated from high school.
+Under state law, school attendance in Pennsylvania is mandatory for children between ages eight and 17, or until graduation from an accredited high school, whichever is earlier, unless students are homeschooled.
+As of 2005, 83.8% of Pennsylvania residents age 18 to 24 are high school graduates.
+Among residents age 25 and over, 86.7% have graduated from high school.

 The following are the four-year graduation rates for students completing high school in 2016:

-Additionally, 27.5% of high school graduates in the state went on to obtain a bachelor's degree or higher, as of 2009.
+Among Pennsylvania high school graduates as of 2009, 27.5% of them went on to obtain a bachelor's degree or higher degree.
 State students consistently do well in standardized testing.
-In 2007, Pennsylvania ranked 14th in mathematics, 12th in reading, and 10th in writing for 8th grade students.
-In 1988, the Pennsylvania General Assembly passed Act 169, which allows parents or guardians to homeschool their children as an option for compulsory school attendance.
-This law specifies the requirements and responsibilities of the parents and the school district where the family lives.
+In 2007, Pennsylvania ranked 14th in the nation in mathematics, 12th in reading, and 10th in writing for eighth grade students.
+In 1988, the Pennsylvania General Assembly passed Act 169, which allows parents or guardians to homeschool their children as an alternative to compulsory school attendance.
+The law specifies varying geographic requirements and responsibilities on the part of parents and school districts.